melkamu372/StegHub-DevOps-Cloud-Engineering/Project-15-aws-cloud-solution-for-2 -Company Websites-Using-A-Reverse-Proxy-Technology/Aws-Cloud-Solution-for-2 -Company Websites-Using-A-Reverse-Proxy-Technology.md

 ![image](https://github.com/user-attachments/assets/c70967e1-7d29-48bb-879d-45a33743c683)

-## Note This service is an expensinve one.
-Ensure to review the monthly cost before creating.
-(DO NOT LEAVE ANY SERVICE RUNNING FOR LONG)
+> Note This service is an expensinve one.
+Ensure to review the monthly cost before creating. **(DO NOT LEAVE ANY SERVICE RUNNING FOR LONG)Create other records such as CNAME, alias and A records**

-## Configuring DNS with Route53
-Earlier in this project you registered a free domain with Freenom and configured a hosted zone in Route53.
-But that is not all that needs to be done as far as DNS configuration is concerned.

-You need to ensure that the main domain for the WordPress website can be reached, and the subdomain for Tooling website can also be reached using a browser.

-Create other records such as CNAME, alias and A records.

 **NOTE:** You can use either CNAME or alias records to achieve the same thing.
 But alias record has better functionality because it is a faster to resolve DNS record, and can coexist with other records on that name.
 Read here to get to know more about the differences.